-Class 29 Meat, fish, poultry and game; meat extracts; preserved, dried and cooked fruits and vegetables; jellies, jams; eggs, milk and milk products; powdered preparations for making milk beverages; milk powder; milk based drinks; milk substitutes; edible oils and fats. a2 Milk Class 5 Food for infants; powdered milk for babies; dietetic beverages adapted for medical use.
+, purposes; electrolyte replenishment preparations; plasters, materials for dressings; material for stopping teeth, dental wax; disinfectants; preparations for destroying vermin; fungicides, herbicides.
+Class 29 Meat, fish, poultry and game; meat extracts; preserved, dried and cooked fruits and vegetables; jellies, jams; eggs, milk and milk products; powdered preparations for making milk beverages; milk powder; milk based drinks; milk substitutes; edible oils and fats.
+A2 Milk Class 5 Food for infants; powdered milk for babies; dietetic beverages adapted for medical use.
 Class 29 Milk powder; milk; butter; cheese; yoghurt; milk beverages, milk predominating. a 2 Class 29 Milk and milk products, full cream, milk powder, full cream milk powder, skim milk powder, whey and whey products, butter, cheese, milk beverages, other goods in this class which include milk or milk products as ingredients.

-- 31. The trademarks invoked are combined word/figurative trademarks.
+- 32. The trademarks invoked are combined word/figurative trademarks.
 The first trademark invoked consists of the characters "a2", which are depicted in a white curved font and surrounded by an asymmetrical circle which gradually becomes more vague towards the outside against its black backdrop.
 Within the "a", a white stripe in the shape of a droplet is visible.
 The second trademark invoked consists of the characters "a2" written in lowercase purple, curved letters, with directly below the word "Milk", written in the same purple, curved font.
-The third trademark invoked consists of the characters "a2", with the "a" depicted in a bold font, and the "2" depicted in a slim font, within a design element of a white liquid splashing on these characters (or a black liquid against a white background), and the whole trademark is framed by a black outline. - 32.
-The contested trademark is a purely verbal trademark, consisting of three letters, A, I and I, where the combination II could also be perceived as the roman number 2.
-In that case, the trademarks have the combination "a2" in common, albeit that the letter A in the contested trademark is a capital letter and the II is a roman number instead of an arabic one. - 33.
-Furthermore, as the defendant has explained (see points 19 and 20), in relation to the relevant goods, the indication A2 has a mere descriptive meaning.
+The third trademark invoked consists of the characters "a2", with the "a" depicted in a bold font, and the "2" depicted in a slim font, within a design element of a white liquid splashing on these characters (or a black liquid against a white background), and the whole trademark is framed by a black outline. - 33.
+The contested trademark is a combined verbal/figurative trademark, consisting of a stylized letter A followed by the Roman numerals II in superscript.
+Of course, the Roman numerals II could also be perceived as the Arabic number 2.
+In that case, the trademarks have the combination "a2" in common, albeit that the letter A in the contested trademark is a capital letter and the II is a roman numeral instead of an Arabic one. - 34.
+Furthermore, as the defendant has explained (see points 21 and 22), in relation to the relevant goods, the indication A2 has a mere descriptive meaning.
 A2 milk is provided by cows with two copies of the A2 gene from beta-casein.
 This differs from regular milk, which is referred to as A1.
 The idea is supposedly that the A2 gene is a more original (less inbred) variant.
 The milk of these cows is also referred to as "primal-milk".
 Therefore, mainly the older and more authentic cow breeds, such as the Jerseys and Guernseys, produce A2 milk.
 Positive characteristics are attributed to A2 milk.
 For example, people supposedly have less intolerance symptoms (particularly in digestion, bloating, etc.) when consuming A2 milk, in contrast to A1 milk.
-These alleged beneficial properties of A2 milk form an important sales argument.2 The Office finds that in the particular branche of milk and milk products both consumers and producers are generally well aware of the fact that A2 refers to a specific characteristic of the product.
+These alleged beneficial properties of A2 milk form an important sales argument.1 The Office finds that in the particular branch of milk and milk products both consumers and producers are generally well aware of the fact that A2 refers to a specific characteristic of the product.
 Therefore the Office must conclude that the indication "a2" or "A2" is a descriptive indication for a type of milk and for (dairy) products derived from it.
 The element therefore has no distinctive character as such.
-See in that respect also the opposition decisions 2012190 and 2012212 of 17 August 2017.